Venzel13/ML/Adult/README.md

 # Adult

-The task comes down to predicting whether the person makes over 50K a year
+The task comes down to predicting whether the person makes over 50K a year [more info](https://archive.ics.uci.edu/ml/datasets/adult)